Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

   caption: [`rust-analyzer`'s "Fill match arms" code action in Sublime Text.], ) <rust-match-action>

-The big advantage to using code actions, is that code actions are a part of the normal LSP specification, meaning most language clients support them out of the box.
+The big advantage of using code actions, is that code actions are a part of the normal LSP specification, meaning most language clients support them out of the box.
 If the Isabelle language server supports interaction with active markup through code actions, there is no extra work necessary for the client.

 To initiate a code action, the language client sends a `textDocument/codeAction` request to the server whose content can be seen in @action-request-interface.
 The request's response then contains a list of possible code actions.
 Each code action may be either an _edit_, a _command_ or both.
 For our use case of supporting _sendback_ active markup, which only inserts text, the _edit_ type suffices, although to support other types of active markup, the _command_ type may become necessary.